-Allan Kaprow: YARD 1961/2014
+Allan Kaprow: Yard 1961/2014

-With thanks to Tamara Bloomberg and the Allan Kaprow Estate, Siobhan Davies Dance and Kate Coyne, Pennine Tyres Ltd. and Dunlop Aircraft Tyres Limited and Machine Shop.
+Tamara Bloomberg and the Allan Kaprow Estate, Siobhan Davies Dance and Kate Coyne, Pennine Tyres Ltd. and Dunlop Aircraft Tyres Limited and Machine Shop.